-In December 2017, the Securities and Exchange Commission issued Staff Accounting Bulletin No. 118 ("SAB 118"), which provides guidance related to The Tax Cuts and Jobs Act (the "Act").
+In December 2017, the Securities and Exchange Commission issued Staff Accounting Bulletin No. 118 ("SAB 118"), which provides guidance related to the Act.
 The Act changes existing United States tax law and includes numerous provisions that will affect the accounting for U.S. income taxes under ASC 740.
 SAB 118 allows registrants to record provisional amounts during a one year "measurement period".
-The measurement period ends upon finalization of accounting.
+The measurement period ends on the earlier of finalization of accounting or one year from the date of the enactment.
 During the measurement period, impacts of the Act are expected to be recorded at the time a reasonable estimate for all or a portion of the effects can be made, and provisional amounts can be recognized and adjusted as information becomes available, prepared or analyzed.
 SAB 118 summarizes three stages of applying the impact of the Act to be applied at each reporting period, to account for and qualitatively disclose the accounting impacts of the Act: (i) the effects of the Act for which accounting is complete; (ii) provisional amounts (or adjustments to provisional amounts) for the effects of the Act where accounting is not complete, but that a reasonable estimate has been determined; and (3) a reasonable estimate cannot yet be made and therefore taxes are reflected in accordance with law prior to the enactment of the Act.
-See Note 8, "Income Taxes" for further discussion of the application of SAB 118 as of December 30, 2017.
+See Note 8, "Income Taxes" for further discussion of the application of SAB 118 as of March 31, 2018.
+Additionally, as a result of the Act, the Company must make an accounting policy election as to whether to record the deferred impacts of the Global Intangible Low Taxed Income ("GILTI") provision, or to treat it entirely as a period cost.
+The Company is still evaluating this GILTI accounting policy election.

-In August 2017, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update 2017-12, Derivatives and Hedging (Topic 815) - Targeted Improvements to Accounting for Hedging Activities ("ASU 2017-12"), which improves the financial reporting of hedging relationships to better portray the economic results of an entity's risk management activities in its financial statements and makes certain targeted improvements to simplify the qualification and application of the hedge accounting compared to current GAAP.
+In August 2017, the FASB issued Accounting Standards Update 2017-12, Derivatives and Hedging (Topic 815) - Targeted Improvements to Accounting for Hedging Activities ("ASU 2017-12"), which improves the financial reporting of hedging relationships to better portray the economic results of an entity's risk management activities in its financial statements and makes certain targeted improvements to simplify the qualification and application of the hedge accounting compared to current GAAP.
 This update is effective for fiscal years beginning after December 15, 2018, with early adoption permitted.
 The Company is currently evaluating the impact of the adoption of ASU 2017-12 on its consolidated financial statements.